jina-ai/jina/README.md

     document = MultimodalDocument(modality_content_mapping=content_mapping)
 ```

-##### From chunks with different modalities
-Build a Multimodal document by creating chunks.
-Useful when extra metadata needs to exist in every chunk
+We can also create Chunks when we have extra metadata in each Chunk:

 ```python
     from jina.types import Document